 Jerry Allen, Owner, Allen Maintenance Co.

-Nicholas DuBose Owner, GT Transportation, member of Head Start Policy council
+Nicholas DuBose Owner, GT Transportation, Head Start Parent

 Daicia Price, Clinical/Asst.
 Professor University of Michigan